sckoenig/Distributed-Tron/README.md

 - ```REST```: The players can play distributed in the same network, with other team's implementations via Rest protocol.

-For more info, take a look at the detailed information here:
+For more info, take a look at the detailed documentation here:

 [Game](Dokumentation/App/TronGame_Documentation.md)
 [Middleware](Dokumentation/Middleware/Middleware_Documentation.md)